-The most important job of Congress is to keep Americans safe.
-In a world of new, dynamic threats, we need a smart, tough national security strategy to destroy our enemies abroad without getting dragged into another prolonged conflict.
-And we must prevent attacks from happening here at home.
-As a member of the Armed Services Committee, I have worked to get our troops the tools and technology they need to carry out their missions safely and effectively.
+Congress’s most important job is to keep Americans safe.
+In a world of new, dynamic threats, we need a smart, tough national security strategy to contain our enemies abroad without getting drawn into prolonged conflicts.
+We also must prevent attacks from happening here at home, including foreign attacks on our elections.
+I served on the Armed Services Committee during my first four years in Congress, and I continue to work with anyone, regardless of political party, to pass legislation that makes America safer.

 Reducing Gun Violence